zuri-lang/zurilang.org/src/standard/http.md

 - application/x-www-form-urlencoded
 - application/json

-In the abscence of any content-type in the request header or reponse header from a server as the case may be, the module defaults to the `application/x-www-form-urlencoded` content type.
+In the absence of any content-type in the request header or response header from a server as the case may be, the module defaults to the `application/x-www-form-urlencoded` content type.